network-and-Data-Science-IUT/earthquake_prediction_package/docs/source/impute.rst

 **Description**

-Impute the missing values of each covariate of the input data, using different approaches such as KNN, mean, median, most_frequent, min, max.
-For each of these methods, it is provided to choose K for the size of the window in which this method is applied.
+The impute function is a versatile tool within the EarthquakeForecast package that addresses missing values in covariates of input data.
+By employing various imputation approaches such as KNN, mean, median, most frequent, minimum, and maximum, this function systematically fills in missing values for each covariate.
+Users can customize the imputation process by selecting the desired method and, in the case of KNN imputation, specifying the number of nearest neighbors (K) for imputing missing values.

 **Usage**